StevenMayher/431-2021/projectA/proposals.md

-Fumi Kong			|	Predicting adult obesity rate from lifestyle habits and social infactors Owen LaFramboise	|	Effect of Physicians on Health Behaviors in Democratic-Voting States Rock Lim			|	Low Self-Rated Health in Rural Southwestern Hispanics Luis Mesias			|	The Relationship between Educational Predictors and Unemployment Cerag Oguztuzun		|	Health and Educational Factors Contributing to Violent Crime Rate across the East Coast, Midwest, and West Coast States
+Fumi Kong			|	Predicting adult obesity rate from lifestyle habits and social infactors Owen LaFramboise	|	Effect of Physicians on Health Behaviors in Democratic-Voting States Rock Lim			|	Low Self-Rated Health in Rural Southwestern Hispanics Ryan McMaster		|	Child Exposure to Binge Drinking (with subtitle) Luis Mesias			|	The Relationship between Educational Predictors and Unemployment Cerag Oguztuzun		|	Health and Educational Factors Contributing to Violent Crime Rate across the East Coast, Midwest, and West Coast States
 Alex Olejko	    |	Investigating How Macro-Environments May Affect Children’s Math Scores